 Do Stair Treads Ruin Wood?

-Depending on the type of stair tread that you choose, the answer is that yes, they could ruin your wooden staircase or maybe not.
+Depending on the type of stair tread that you choose, the answer is that yes, they could ruin your wood stairs – or maybe not.
 So, let’s go over the different methods used when stair treads are installed on your hardwood steps.

-- Tape stair treads – normally come with a commercial type of durable adhesive.
-This could damage the hardwood floors of your steps if they were to be removed and/or replaced.
+- Adhesive stair treads – normally come with a commercial type of durable adhesive backing.
+Adhesive tapes could damage the hardwood floors of your steps if they were to be removed and/or replaced.

 - Rubber stair treads – could be fastened with screws or nails or glued.